stefanspringer1/BuildingSwiftOnWindows/README.md

 git -C swift tag --points-at HEAD -l *5.4.3-RELEASE*
 ```

-Use the following Windows batch script, placed at `S:`, to list filtered tags for all repositories:
+Use the following Windows batch script, placed at `S:`, to list the tags for all repositories, filtered by the expression given as first argument:

 ```batch
 @ECHO OFF